Skip to main content

 }

 You can configure webhooks to receive real-time notifications as each URL in your batch is scraped.
-This allows you to process results immediately instead of waiting for the entire batch to complete.
+This lets you process results immediately instead of waiting for the entire batch to complete.

 -H 'Content-Type: application/json' \